willymcallister/willymcallister.github.io/_articles/source-transformation.md

 {% include_relative d3s/thevenin_blank_graph.html imageID="blank_graph_3" %}

-Now you've had a chance.
-I will derive the Norton $i$-$v$ expression by traditional circuit analysis, and again use the EE cleverness we learned above.
+Now that you've had a chance to plot the function, I will go ahead and derive the Norton $i$-$v$ expression by traditional circuit analysis, and then again use the EE cleverness we learned above.

 #### Traditional circuit analysis
 {:.no_toc}